wenzowski/aurora/Readme.md

 `encodeURIComponent()` before being sent as a query variable.

 Query document structure:
-- `geo`: a [GeoJSON] document defining the area to return readings for.
+- `geo`: a wkt string defining the area to return readings for.
 - `from_time`: an ISO 8601 string representing the start of the time period.
 - `to_time`: an ISO 8601 string representing the end of the time period.

-Note that while the GeoJSON coordinate system uses `[longitude, latitude, elevation]`, not all coordinate systems are [lonlat].
+Note that while the WKT coordinate system uses `[longitude, latitude]`, not all coordinate systems are [lonlat].

 ```bash